Prevention - Diarrhoea in babies and children

 Other ways to stop the spread of diarrhoea

-You can also do the following to reduce the spread of diarrhoea:
+The following tips can help to reduce the spread of diarrhoea:

-• don’t let your sick child share towels with others
+• do not let your sick child share towels with others